jscheffner/passport-middleware/README.md

 var ensureAuthentication = require('passport-middleware').ensureAuthentication;
 router.get('/', ensureAuthentication, someHandler);
 ```
-This would cause a 401 status message if the user is not autenticated.
+This would cause a 401 status message if the user was not autenticated.
 If he is authenticated, it will call someHandler.

 ```
 #!Node.js